sumedhbadnore/CS515_Project_2/README.md

 ## Extensions Implemented
-- **Help Command** : The 'help' extension introduces a dynamic command that provides a comprehensive list of all valid functions within the game.
-Functions that require parameters are denoted by `[verb] ...` for example `go ...`
+- **Help Command**: The 'help' extension introduces a dynamic command that gives a complete list of all valid actions in the game.
+Functions that require parameters are denoted by `[verb] ...` for example:

 ```
 > A white room